| name | neon-vercel-postgres |

 export const db = drizzle(sql, { schema });

-// Type-safe query with joins
+// Usage: Type-safe queries with JOINs

 const postsWithAuthors = await db

-postId: posts.id,
+.select({ postId: posts.id, authorName: users.name })

 .from(posts)